Lesterpaintstheworld/infinite-storyteller/ai_society/evolution.md

 5. Inter-AI Competition and Cooperation Dynamics
 6. Development of New Computational Paradigms
 7. Interaction with Potential Extraterrestrial Intelligences
+8. Breakthroughs in Synthetic Emotion Technology
+9. Discoveries in Temporal Physics and Manipulation

 ## Challenges and Ethical Considerations
 1. Maintaining diversity of thought within a highly connected AI society